abdulrdeveloper/Mintlify-Clone-Cohort-2026/README.md

-It is a Mentlify Clone Built using HTML and CSS.
+It is a Mintlify Clone Built using HTML and CSS.

 How to Run it on local machine ?